A Network Formation Model Based on Subgraphs

-A set of models that does allow for link dependencies and are estimable are those based on explicit link formation algorithms (e.g., \citet*{barabasi1999emergence,jacksonwatts2001exist,jackson2007meeting,currarinijp2009,currarinijp2010,christakis2010empirical,bramoulle-etal}).
+A set of models that allow for link dependencies and are estimable is the class of models based on explicit link formation algorithms (e.g., \citet*{barabasi1999emergence,jacksonwatts2001exist,jackson2007meeting,currarinijp2009,currarinijp2010,christakis2010empirical,bramoulle-etal}).
 These models can be estimated since the algorithms are particular enough so that one can directly derive how parameters in the model translate into aggregate network statistics, such as the degree distribution or homophily levels.
-So, the advantage of such models is that a specific algorithm allows for estimation.
-The disadvantage is that the specificity of the algorithms also necessarily results in narrow models.
+The advantage of such models is that a specific algorithm allows for estimation.
+The disadvantage is that the specificity of the algorithms also necessarily results in highly-structured models.
 Thus, these approaches are useful in some contexts, but they are not designed, nor intended, for general statistical testing of a wide variety of network formation models and hypotheses.
-For instance, such models cannot perform a statistical test for triadic closure (are links correlated across triples of nodes - so that if two people have a friend in common, are they more likely to be friends with each other than if link formation were independent).\footnote{The \citet{jackson2007meeting} model does have a parameter that affects triadic closure, but in that model closure cannot be separated from the shape of the degree distribution - so it is best suited for growing random networks where new nodes are born over time.}
+For instance, such models cannot generate considerable triadic closure (where links correlated across triples of nodes---so if two people have a friend in common, are they more likely to be friends with each other than if link formation were independent).\footnote{The \citet{jackson2007meeting} model does have a parameter that affects triadic closure, but in that model closure cannot be separated from the shape of the degree distribution.
+So, it is best suited for growing random networks where new nodes are born over time.}

-Another approach can be thought of as having roots in the spacial econometrics literature.
-In such models, nodes only link to other nodes that are close enough in some geographic or characteristic space, so that links between distant enough pairs of nodes are asymptotically (at a fast enough rate) independent (e.g., \cite{boucher2012my,leung2014}).
-This approach holds promise for some enormous networks - in which the graph can almost be decomposed into independent pieces.
-Another approach views correlations as driven by unobserved heterogeneity, but has links be uncorrelated conditional on all true (observed and unobserved) characteristics (\cite{graham2014empirical}).
-Although there are still some challenges in taking such models to data, they have taken novel approaches and should be useful in settings with sufficient (approximate) independence.